anurodov/awin_testtask/README.md

 # Awin Test Task

-Test prototype replicates some of AWIN's website UI and is built as a test task with HTML\CSS, Bootstrap and Highcharts JS.
+[Test prototype](https://anurodov.github.io/awin_testtask/) replicates some of AWIN's website UI and is built as a test task with HTML\CSS, Bootstrap and Highcharts JS.
+Click the link to see it live on GitHub Pages.

 Here's a fullscreen preview on a medium screen, the layout should be responsive.